AlainCoserariu/AlainCoserariu/README.md

 Hi, my name is Alain Coserariu.
-I'm a french student for a computer license at Université Gustave Eiffel.
+I am a French student currently learning computer science for a license in Université Gustave Eiffel.